 The Broken Birdbath

-Joaquin is my stepson.
-He was 9 years old when this happened.
+My stepson was 9 years old when this happened.
 He is quite an amazing child.
 Highly intelligent, well-spoken and a natural charmer, he is well-liked by everyone and he has many talents yet to be discovered.
 However, at this point in time, the most impressive thing about him is his courage.
-Joaquin has courage because he is willing to take ownership of his life at 9 years old and I admire that intensely.
+He has courage because he is willing to take ownership of his life at 9 years old and I admire that intensely.

 I just looked at him, and I asked him to show me.
 We walked over to the spot and there, on the ground was my beautiful turquoise ceramic birdbath all broken in pieces.